pmean/build-website/text/04/mcnemar.md

 tags: Unusual data
 output: html_document
 ---
-**[StATS]: McNemar\'s Test (June 17, 2004)**.
+**[StATS]: McNemar's Test (June 17, 2004)**.

 I received an email asking how to test two correlated proportions to see if one proportion is significantly larger than another.
-This is a classic application of McNemar\'s test.
+This is a classic application of McNemar's test.

-McNemar\'s test arises when a pair of raters both evaluate the same set of objects and provide a binary (yes/no) rating.
-This test focuses on the discordant pairs\--pairs where the raters disagree.
-Pairs are discordant when the first rater says \"yes\" and the second says \"no\" or when the first rater says \"no\" and the second rater says \"yes.\" When the discordant pairs are skewed in one direction (for example, more yes/no than no/yes), this is evidence that the overall proportion of yeses is higher for one rater than the other.
+McNemar's test arises when a pair of raters both evaluate the same set of objects and provide a binary (yes/no) rating.
+This test focuses on the discordant pairs--pairs where the raters disagree.
+Pairs are discordant when the first rater says "yes" and the second says "no" or when the first rater says "no" and the second rater says "yes."
+When the discordant pairs are skewed in one direction (for example, more yes/no than no/yes), this is evidence that the overall proportion of yeses is higher for one rater than the other.
 When the discordant pairs